 - Feeds should be completed in 30 minutes so that your baby does not get too tired.
 This does not include time spent burping or changing the diaper.

-If you put your baby to bed after the feeding, place the baby on his or her back.
+If you put your baby to bed after the feeding, place the baby on their back.

-As your baby gets older, he or she will need more than just formula or breast milk.
+As babies get older, they will need more than just formula or breast milk.
 Be sure to ask our feeding team about when you can start feeding cereal, fruits and vegetables.

-If your baby has coughing, gagging, choking, milk running out of the mouth, or signs of distress, like labored breathing or watery eyes he may be getting too much milk.
+If your baby has coughing, gagging, choking, milk running out of the mouth, or signs of distress, like labored breathing or watery eyes, they may be getting too much milk.
 If you notice these signs, please contact our team for help.
-You may see that some milk leaks out of his nose during a feeding.
+You may see that some milk leaks out of the nose during a feeding.
 This is normal for a child with cleft palate that has not been fixed.
 It does not mean your child is choking.
-To help with this keep your baby more upright during and after feeding.
+To help with this, keep your baby more upright during and after feeding.
 Most infants with cleft palate can feed successfully.